 I am happy to work with ideas and inspiration and add my own aesthetic and style to a special piece for you, however I feel that copying or replicating other designer’s work is an unethical artistic practice.
 Many of my clients have seen my work and build their design based upon work I have made in the past.
 Hopefully you are contacting me because you love my aesthetic!

-Step Three – Designing Starts!: Once a budget and general idea of the project have been established in the initial consultation, a deposit to cover time spent designing and/or sourcing stones is requested.
-This is a $226 design fee* and it covers the following time services associated with your project:
+Step Three – Designing Starts!: Once a budget and general idea of the project have been established in the initial consultation, a deposit to cover time spent designing and/or sourcing stones is required.
+This is a $226 design fee* and it covers the following time services associated with your project.